Construction Site Reopening Checklist

 Moving Construction Projects Forward In The Face of COVID-19

-Despite these challenges, the construction industry shall eventually restart projects and move toward the new normal.
-This will bring forth a wave of changes for the construction sector—some of which may be permanent.
+Despite these challenges, some members of the construction industry have resumed projects and been adapting to the new normal.
+This brings forth a wave of changes for the construction sector—some of which may be permanent.
 Keeping a tight ship in these circumstances requires utmost coordination and cooperation across all levels of the organization to ensure the safe and compliant reopening of construction sites.